 Roku Streaming Stick+ full review

-Roku has simplified its range of media streamers in the UK with just a choice of two different sticks.
-Here we take a look at the more expensive and premium model: the Roku Streaming Stick+.
+The Roku range of streaming players in the UK now has three options.
+Here we take review the more expensive and premium model: the Roku Streaming Stick+.

 In the past, Roku's line-up of devices might have been a little confusing for some consumers.
 And although it's a shame we don't get all the models available in the US, perhaps choosing between two is a better strategy.

 Roku already dropped the price of the Streaming Stick+ from £79 to £59, but has now slashed it again to just £49.
 There's also a new 2019 version of the Express which remains at £29.
 In the US they are $59 and $29.

 New to the line-up, in the UK anyway, is the Premiere.
 This sits in the middle at £39/$39.

 Overall then, the Streaming Stick+ is a pretty solid price for a 4K media streamer, especially since the second reduction.